eli-ams/scymol/README.md

 ### 1. Using Conda (Linux)

 Scymol can be installed using
-`conda install eli.ams::scymol` (https://anaconda.org/eli.ams/scymol).
-This approach is currently only compatible with Unix-based operating systems.
+`conda install -c eli.ams -c conda-forge scymol` (https://anaconda.org/eli.ams/scymol).
+This approach is currently only compatible with
+Unix-based operating systems.
 Windows support will arrive soon.

 ### 2. Installation Script (Linux/Windows)